spywhere/plug.nvim/docs/extensions/api.md

-Any value will be discarded, or returns `false` to prevent plug.nvim to proceed with plugin configurations (note that plugins are still loaded but not get configured in this step)
+Any value will be discarded, or returns `false` to prevent plug.nvim to proceed with plugin configurations (note that plugins are still loaded but not get configured in this step).

 ### `plugin_post`

-Produced when a plugin has been loaded or lazy loaded
+Produced when a plugin has been loaded or lazy loaded.

 **Parameters**: